 It’s also possible to edit these files manually, as an ePub is essentially a .zip file containing a series of HTML files.
 Rename your .epub file to .zip and feel free to make chances inside.
 This is a great way to learn how ePub files work!
-Lexcycle has a great guide on creating and editing ePub files from scratch, so consider checking that out before getting too deep.
+Lexcycle has, so consider checking that out before getting too deep.

 Calibre: Convert Almost Anything To ePub